 The new facility will directly assist us in our efforts to redefine success through wellness.
 From the first moment you walk through the doors you are welcomed by natural light and greeted with a state-of-the-art space that reflects our desire to help your student flourish.
 Through our educational efforts about self-care, by addressing health needs, and by providing students the opportunity to be an active participant in their wellness, we will put wellness at the center of performance and success.

 Finally, the true strength of our wellness efforts are found in the world-class providers and professionals that fill the building.
-Student Health, DukeReach, Counseling and Psychological Services (CAPS), DuWell, Nutrition Services, a pharmacy, physical therapy, a dentist’s office, Oasis West, and a mindfulness garden overlooking the Anderson woods are some of the services you can find in the Student Wellness Center.
+Student Health, DukeReach, Counseling and Psychological Services (CAPS), DuWell, Nutrition Services, a pharmacy, physical therapy, a dental office, and a mindfulness garden overlooking the Anderson woods are some of the services you can find in the Student Wellness Center.

 We believe performing academically, socially, and physically should never come at the expense of your broader wellness.
 Stop by and learn how you can pursue wellness and flourish on campus, and beyond.